anishfish2/anishfish2/README.md

 Please reach out to me if you have any questions or project ideas!
 I'd love to hear from you.

-Senior @ Texas A&M
+Gradudate @ Texas A&M
 Prev.
-Google, MIT Lincoln, HEB
+Cherry, Google, MIT Lincoln, HEB

+Working on some cool stufff i think :)